The method used to clean a carpet affects more than how it looks afterwards.

 What is the most effective carpet cleaning method?

-Hot water extraction (steam cleaning) is considered the most thorough method for deep cleaning and removing allergens.
+Hot water extraction is usually the most thorough method for deep cleaning and allergen removal.

 Which method is best for wool carpets?